 The core AXI4-Stream interface throttles the transmit User Application if there is no space left for a new TLP in its transmit buffer pool.
 This can occur if the link partner is not processing incoming packets at a rate equal to or greater than the rate at which the User Application is presenting TLPs.
-Figure 3-36 illustrates the deassertion of s\axis\tx\tready to throttle the User Application when the core's internal transmit buffers are full.
+Figure 3-36 illustrates the deassertion of s_axis_tx_tready to throttle the User Application when the internal transmit buffers of the core are full.
 If the core needs to throttle the User Application, it does so after the current packet has completed.
-If another packet starts immediately after the current packet, the throttle occurs immediately after s\axis\tx\tlast.
+If another packet starts immediately after the current packet, the throttle occurs immediately after s_axis_tx_tlast.